 Demystifying the mammogram

 A mammogram is essentially a low-energy x-ray of the breast, used to detect abnormalities in the breast tissue.
 It is considered a very safe screening tool for breast cancer, and its benefits actually outweigh the minute potential harm of radiation.
+The amount of radiation is estimated to be equal to normal environmental background radiation over 7 weeks.
 There are two kinds:

 Screening mammogram detects breast changes in women who do not have any symptoms.
 Typically, two x-rays of each breast are taken.

-A diagnosis of breast cancer need not mean the end.
-At Thomson Medical, patients receive the highest standards of care from its dedicated team of breast surgeons.
+A diagnosis of breast cancer is the first step in getting treatment.
+At Thomson Medical, patients receive the highest standards of care from its dedicated team: breast surgeon, breast care nurses and other relevant specialists.
 After careful assessment, the most appropriate treatment plan is recommended based on the patient’s health status, tumour profile and lifestyle needs.
 Counselling and support are also available to help patients complete the treatment journey – ultimately, the aim is to ensure women with breast cancer enjoy a healthy life full of vitality.